The 16 kids handed Man Utd debuts by Solskjaer & how they’ve fared so far

-Mengi moved to Wayne Rooney’s Derby on loan in February 2021 and made his senior league debut against Middlesbrough two weeks later.
+Mengi moved to Wayne Rooney’s Derby on loan in February 2021 and made nine Championship appearances as they narrowly avoided relegation.

 After five seasons out on loan at four different clubs – including a brilliant two-year spell at Sheffield United that saw him called up to the England squad – Henderson finally made his United debut in September 2020, keeping a clean sheet as United beat Luton 3-0 in the League Cup.

-He came on for his first season appearance in February 2021 against his hometown club Newcastle United following some strong showings for the Under-23s.
+Shoretire made his senior debut at 17, coming off the bench against his hometown club Newcastle United in February 2021 following some strong showings for the Under-23s.